JO

 A cover letter is required with manuscript submission.
 It must specify the manuscript type and include statements on ethical issues, conflicts of interest, and complete contact information for the corresponding author.
 The corresponding author must declare that the manuscript has not been previously published or simultaneously submitted elsewhere, and disclose any potentially redundant or duplicate material.
 Authors submitting a revision should include responses to reviewer comments and a cover letter to the Editor-in-Chief.

-Reformat to Journal Of Stroke using Livewrite Premium
+Reformat to Journal of Stroke using Livewrite Premium

 What are the publication costs?